When an Event Registration Platform Isn’t the Right Fit

 It’s not restricted to just one domain, so if your company is part of a group, each with separate email domains, that’s no problem as you can add multiple domains that are allowed for the registration process.

-If you run internal company events, think that this would help with your registration process, and would rather see it in action than read about it, please get in touch.
+If you run internal or external events, think this would help with your registration process, and would rather see it in action than just read about it, please get in touch.

 Post-event communications, yes or no?